ASSOCIATE MEMBERS > MS. Shay-Lee Bolton (nee Belik)

 Ms. Shay-Lee Bolton (nee Belik),

-Shay-Lee completed her Master of Sciences in the Department of Community Health Sciences in August 2008 at the University of Manitoba.
+Ms. Bolton completed her Master of Sciences in the Department of Community Health Sciences in August 2008 at the University of Manitoba.
 Her thesis work focused on a comparison of suicidal behavior in an American Indian on-reserve population and a US general population sample, illustrating the differences in prevalence and risk factors for suicidal behaviors between these two populations.
-Shay-Lee's research interests lie in the areas of mental health, psychiatric epidemiology, suicidal behaviours, traumatic life events, at-risk populations, military mental health, and Aboriginal populations.
-Shay-Lee was supported by a Canadian Institutes for Health Research Canada Graduate Scholarship-Masters Award, a Manitoba Health Research Council studentship, and the Western Regional Training Centre studentship during her Masters program of research.
-She is currently supported by a Canadian Institutes for Health Research Charles Banting and Fredrick Best Doctoral Research Award.
-In October 2007, Shay-Lee was awarded a CIHR Brain Star Award for her recent publication on traumatic events and suicidal behaviours.
+Ms. Bolton's research interests lie in the areas of mental health, psychiatric epidemiology, suicidal behaviours, traumatic life events, at-risk populations, military mental health, and Aboriginal populations.
+Over the course of her schooling, Ms. Bolton's research has been supported by a Canadian Institutes for Health Research Canada Graduate Scholarship-Masters Award, the Canadian Institutes for Health Research Charles Banting and Fredrick Best Doctoral Research Award, two Manitoba Health Research Council studentships, and a studentship from the Western Regional Training Centre.
+In October 2007, Shay-Lee was awarded a CIHR Brain Star Award for her publication on traumatic events and suicidal behaviours.

 Please click here for more information about Ms. Shay-Lee Bolton and her recent research.